Haotian-Shi-cyber/8051-project/README.md

 # 8051-project
-including all the 8051 MCU I've done
+including all the 8051 MCU projects I've done.